Archaeology

 NAGPRA Compliance

-The Museum is committed to repatriation and NAGPRA compliance.
-If you have any questions or concerns regarding NAGPRA or culturally-sensitive material online, please reach out to us directly at collections@plimoth.org.
+The Collections Department is committed to repatriation and NAGPRA compliance.
+If you'd like to submit a repatriation request, or have any questions or concerns regarding NAGPRA-sensitive material online, please reach out to the Deputy Director of Research and Public Engagement, Tom Begley, at tbegley@plimoth.org.

 Have You Uncovered Artifacts?